 We also establish and enforce medical child support obligations.
 Medical child support may include requiring either parent to provide health insurance, or pay a cash medical supplement in the child support award.

 Enforcement is normally handled through administrative income withholding orders.
 When these processes fail to assign money at the source, we use traditional judicial processes such as garnishment and citing non-paying parents for Contempt of Court.
 Also, we can place liens, conduct Financial Disclosure Exams, and can use License Suspensions after meeting certain criteria.
 We issue the National Medical Support Notice to employers to enroll children in health insurance plans.

 All accounting, receipting and disbursal of child support money is handled by the Child Support Accounting Unit.
 District Attorneys are authorized, by statute, to contract with the Division of Child Support to provide the legal services on non-assistance cases.
-The Department of Justice, Division of Child Support also contracts with the Department of Human Resources to provide legal services on cases where the State is owed monies for un-reimbursed public assistance or foster care.
-The Department of Justice, Division of Child Support also provides some centralized functions such as locate services, bankruptcy processing, unemployment compensation withholding and others for cases otherwise serviced by District Attorneys.
+The Department of Justice, Division of Child Support (ODOJ) provides legal services on cases where the State is owed monies for un-reimbursed public assistance or foster care.
+Oregon Department of Justice also provides some centralized functions such as locate services, bankruptcy processing, unemployment compensation withholding and others for cases otherwise serviced by District Attorneys.

 For further information regarding the various aspects of the Oregon Child Support Program:

 - 503-378-4489 for automated information about process and procedures.

 - 800-850-0228 for an application or specific case question.